 The Concordia Library team welcomes all new and returning students and encourages you to make the Library an important partner in your academic success.
-The Library consists of the Webster and Vanier Libraries and the Grey Nuns reading room and I encourage you to visit these spaces and find your favourite spots for learning.
+The Library is comprised of the Webster and Vanier Libraries as well as the Grey Nuns Reading Room and Group Study Rooms.
+I invite you to visit these key spaces and find your favourite spots.

-We have a team of dedicated librarians and staff ready to assist you with a variety of services, such as subject-specific research across our comprehensive print and digital collections, the use of our interlibrary loans services, or simply the borrowing a laptop or tablet.
-Whatever your needs or your inquiry, please feel free to ask us, either in person or through LIVE CHAT.
+Our team of dedicated librarians and staff are ready to assist you with a variety of services, such as subject-specific research across our comprehensive print and digital collections, the use of network and interlibrary loans services, and borrowing a laptop, tablet or other accessories.
+Whatever needs or questions you may have, feel free to ask us, either in person or through our Ask a Librarian service.
 We are here to assist you!

-You are also encouraged to visit the new Technology Sandbox where you can try out emerging technologies and cutting-edge equipment such as 3D printing, electronics or digital music.
-The Sandbox offers numerous workshops, among them, 3D Printing 101, 3D Modelling 101, Arduino 101, and Raspberry Pi 101, and analogue synthesizers.
+You are also encouraged to visit the Technology Sandbox where you can explore emerging technologies and cutting-edge equipment such as 3D printing, the knitting machine, or digital music tools.
+The Sandbox offers numerous workshops, including 3D Printing 101, 3D Modelling 101, Virtual Reality Bootcamp, Arduino 101, Raspberry Pi 101, Introduction to Linux and digital die cutting.
 Try it out!

-Course textbooks are located in the Course Reserves Rooms at the appropriate library.
-You can simply zero in on your course code on the shelf and check the books or course packs available there.
-Alternatively, you can log into the Course Reserves system to see a list of all courses you are currently enrolled in.
-Select the course you want and check if your professor posted any readings for that course.
-Both Course Reserves rooms at Webster and Vanier are opened 24/7.
-Upon request of the course instructor, the Library provides online access to course readings to all students enrolled in the class.
+Course textbooks are located in the Course Reserves rooms at the Webster Library or Vanier Library.
+You can find all your textbooks and course packs for loan there.
+Both Course Reserves rooms at each library are open 24/7.
+You can also log into the Course Reserves system to consult a list of all courses you are currently enrolled in.
+Select the course you want and check if your instructor posted any readings for that course.
+The Library provides online access to course readings to all students enrolled in a class.

-As always, I welcome your thoughts on how Concordia Library can continue to address and best serve your academic needs.
+As I begin my journey as university librarian, I welcome your thoughts on how Concordia Library can continue to address and best fulfill your academic needs.
 Please do not hesitate to contact me at email@example.com.